Skip to main content

 • scs-0101-fips-test ensures that the number of FIPS 140-2 failures is below 5 out of 1000 blocks tested, as determined by cat /dev/random | rngtest -c 1000 on a sample VM.

-Note: The latter two items act as surrogates for the following item, which cannot be detected directly:
+These testcases act as surrogates for the following item, which cannot be detected directly:

 • CPU instructions for accessing entropy are available to the VMs.